ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Keratin is a Other supplement available in 1 form.

 Not all forms of Keratin are equal.
 The form you choose determines how much Keratin actually reaches your tissues, and the difference between the best and worst forms can be substantial.
-FormulaForge’s formulary ranks each form by bioavailability tier (S1–S4) and formulary tier (T1–T4), giving you a research-backed guide for choosing wisely.
+FormulaForge ranks every form by how well it absorbs and how strongly the published research supports it, giving you an evidence-based guide for choosing wisely.

 Forms of Keratin Compared

-Keratin (T3 Customer Choice) has a bioavailability rating of good (S2).
-Typical dose range: not yet documented in our database.
+Keratin (Customer Choice) has a bioavailability rating of good absorption.

 What the Research Shows